n00b87/RCDocs/README.md

 `rcbasic rc_docs name_of_text_file.txt`

+If you have a directory of RCDoc txt files, you can use rc_doc_run to generate html on all the doc files in a directory.
+To be able to use this, you need to build rc_doc_run.bas and have a environment variable called RC_DOC_HOME set to the directory where you have RCDocs installed.
+You can then run the following command:

+`rcbasic $RC_DOC_HOME/rc_doc_run <doc_input_dir> <output_dir>`

 ## Writing RCDocs file
 RCDocs are structured with a tile, a header, and the contents of the document.
 Here is an example: